linnykoleh/Spring/Notes.md

 </bean>
 ```

-- Another attribute that is commonly used is **value**.
-This attribute is used when the value to inject is a scalar
+- `value` is used when the value to inject is a primitive types or their wrappers

 ```xml
 <beans>